Economic and Financial Committee (ECOFIN)

 about the chairs

-Kenneth is an International Economics major at Georgetown’s Walsh School of Foreign Service, also pursuing certificates in International Business Diplomacy and Diplomatic Studies.
+Kenneth Giam is an International Economics major at Georgetown’s Walsh School of Foreign Service, also pursuing certificates in International Business Diplomacy and Diplomatic Studies.
 He is from Kuala Lumpur, Malaysia, and Jakarta, Indonesia.
 Home is hence a 28-hour journey away; to combat his homesickness, Kenneth bikes around DC in search of Southeast Asian social & professional events.
 He travels with Georgetown’s Model UN team (soon retiring!), and is currently the Director General of NCSC LIV, Georgetown’s collegiate Model UN conference.

 Outside of Model UN, Kenneth directs research at the Washington Forum on India and consults for small businesses in the DMV area.
 In his free time, you may find him at Satay Club, his favorite restaurant in DC, or the Moongate Cafe at the National Museum of Asian Art.